Gambia Flag Home Page National Emblem

 palm/Senegal date palm

-Botanic description
+Botanic description:

 Cocos nucifera trees have a smooth, columnar, light grey-brown trunk, with a mean diameter of 30-40 cm at breast height, and topped with a terminal crown of leaves.
 Tall selections may attain a height of 24-30 m; dwarf selections also exist.
 Trunk slender and slightly swollen at the base, usually erect but may be leaning or curved.
 Leaves pinnate, feather shaped, 4-7m long and 1-1.5 m wide at the broadest part.
 Leaf stalks 1-2 cm in length and thornless.
-Inflorescence consists of female and male axillary flowers.
+Inflorescence consists of female and male auxiliary flowers.
 Flowers small, light yellow, in clusters that emerge from canoe-shaped sheaths among the leaves.
 Male flowers small and more numerous.
 Female flowers fewer and occasionally completely absent; larger, spherical structures, about 25 mm in diameter.
 Fruit roughly ovoid, up to 5 cm long and 3 cm wide, composed of a thick, fibrous husk surrounding a somewhat spherical nut with a hard, brittle, hairy shell.
 The nut is 2-2.5 cm in diameter and 3-4 cm long.
 Three sunken holes of softer tissue, called ‘eyes’, are at one end of the nut.
 Inside the shell is a thin, white, fleshy layer known as the ‘meat’.
 The interior of the nut is hollow but partially filled with a watery liquid called ‘coconut milk’.
 The meat is soft and jellylike when immature but becomes firm with maturity.
 Coconut milk is abundant in unripe fruit but is gradually absorbed as ripening proceeds.
 The fruits are green at first, turning brownish as they mature; yellow varieties go from yellow to brown.
 The generic name seems to be derived from the Portuguese ‘coco’, meaning ‘monkey’.

-History of cultivation
+History of cultivation:

 Origin of C. nucifera is disputed but evidence favours Southeast Asia, with subsequent migration east and west, to the Pacific and Latin America, and to India, Madagascar and East Africa.
-Coconuts did not reach West Africa until they were taken there by the Portuguese, around the Cape of Good Hope, after AD 1500.
+Coconuts did not reach The Gambia in West Africa until they were taken there by the Portuguese, around the Cape of Good Hope, after AD 1500.

-Natural Habitat
+Natural Habitat:

 C. nucifera is unknown in the wild state.
 In the coastal areas of the tropics and subtropics where it is grown, it requires a hot, moist climate and deep alluvial or loamy soil, thriving especially near the seaboard, but also considerable distance inland, provided climatic conditions and soil are suitable.
 Rocky, laterite or stagnant soils are unsuitable.

-Geographic distribution
+Geographic distribution:

-Biophysical limits
+Biophysical limits:

-Altitude: 520-900 m, Mean annual temperature: 20-28 deg.
+Altitude: 520-900 metres, Mean annual temperature: 20-28 deg.
 C, Mean annual rainfall: 1000-1500 mm Soil type: C. nucifera is tolerant to soil variations but its natural preference is for sandy, well-aerated and well-drained soils.
 It has considerable ability to adapt to soils of heavier texture.

-Reproductive Biology
+Reproductive Biology:

-Propagation methods
+Propagation methods:

-Home | Disclaimer & Legal Notices Contact
+Home | Mobile Page | Disclaimer & Legal Notices | Privacy Policy

-© Copyright 2008 Access Gambia All Rights Reserved.
+Copyright © 2009 Access Gambia.
+All Rights Reserved.